monil-shah/Language-Trend-Anlaytics-Github-StackOverflow-Indeed-Data-/README.md

 * ProfilingMapper.java, ProfilingReducer.java and IndeedProfileImplementation.java is the code for profiling data.
 * Output is a text file.

+### Dataset 3: Github

+            Data: Static
+            Type of file Download: JSON format using Github API

+In /Dataprofiling/Github
+* Only some fields of the json dataset are stored like event_id, event_repo_languages, event_repo_id,event_repo_name, event_payload.
+* ProfileMap.py, ProfileReduce.py is the code for profiling data.
+* Output is a text file which contains json records and fed into CleanMap.

 # Data Cleaning
 ### Dataset 1: StackOverflow